 Professor Jon Parry

 I am a historian of British politics and political ideas in the nineteenth century.
-I have taught in the Faculty since 1992.
+I taught in the Faculty from 1992 until I retired in 2023.
 The main aim of my work has been to understand better how the British political class thought about the task of governing the country, and defending its international interests, at a time of great change.

 My first three books, and a number of subsequent articles, investigated the governing strategies of British Liberalism, which seemed to me not to have been properly understood by those who prioritise a few abstract thinkers and their views on economic policy in particular.
 I also developed an interest in Conservatism, especially as articulated by Benjamin Disraeli, on whom I have written a short book and two articles.
 I have a side interest in British constitutional practice and identity, especially the history of monarchy.